adam-mcdaniel/dynamic-scheduling/README.md

 $ cp target/release/tomasulos .
 ```

-You can run my program by passing the trace file as a command line argument, or by passing it as standard input.
+You can run my program by passing the trace file by piping/redirecting through standard input.

+Or type it by hand.
+You won't.

 ```bash
 $ # Compile the simulator in release mode